Q: I’m not participating in the event, can I enter High Park to spectate?

 Q: I don’t have my confirmation email how do I pick up my race kit?

-A: You can bring the original email confirmation e-mail and/or a piece of photo ID to packet pickup to pick-up your race kit.
+A: You can show the original email confirmation and/or a piece of photo ID at packet pickup.

 Q: 8k course map